 Hacking the Urban Experience ↗

-Initiated and examined unsolicited urban interventions in New York City, guiding students to independently formulate problem statements addressing urban conditions and to realize solutions through public, physical installations.
+A graduate course that initiated and examined community-driven urban interventions in New York City, guiding students to independently formulate problem statements addressing urban conditions and realize solutions through public, physical installations.

 Emergent Epigenesis ↗